Danmei

 Danmei (耽美 (dānměi, addicted to beauty); also known as BL) is a genre of Chinese literature and other fictional media that features homoerotic relationships between male characters.
 Derived from Japanese boys' love and influenced by Western slash fiction, danmei is a diverse genre that first emerged online in the late 1990s.
-Danmei works are primarily hosted online as web fiction, and they are typically created by women and for a female audience.
+Danmei works are primarily hosted online as web fiction, and they are typically consumed by heterosexual women, but also consumed by bisexual and gay individuals.
+People in China generally use the term yuandan (原耽 (yuándān)) to refer to danmei, though it actually stands for "original danmei".

 While danmei works and their adaptations have achieved widespread popularity and economic success in China and globally, their legal status remains precarious in China due to government censorship policies, and danmei authors and platforms have been targets of censorship.

 Etymology and terminology

 The term danmei (耽美 (dānměi)) literally means "addicted to beauty".
 It is an orthographic reborrowing from the Japanese wasei-kango (耽美, tanbi), which is one of several words used in Japan to refer to boys' love or BL.
 Chinese fans often use danmei and BL interchangeably, though danmei is the preferred term.
 Female fans of danmei often refer to themselves as fu nu (腐女 (fǔ nǚ); lit. 'rotten women'; also written fu nü or funü), a term borrowed from the Japanese fujoshi.